GoogleCloudPlatform/click-to-deploy/k8s/mariadb-galera/README.md

 #### Connect to MariaDB using a client Pod

-You can connect to the MariaDB server using a client Pod that is based on the same MariaDB Docker image, using the following command:
+You can connect to the MariaDB server by using a client Pod that is based on the same MariaDB Docker image, by using the following command:

 ```shell
 kubectl run -it --rm --image=$IMAGE_MARIADB --restart=Never mariadb-client -- mysql -h $APP_INSTANCE_NAME-galera-svc.$NAMESPACE.svc.cluster.local -p$(echo ${MARIADB_ROOT_PASSWORD} | base64 -d)